-Why are energy costs so high?
+Why are energy costs rising?

 What does this mean for my energy bills?